vishvAsa/sanskrit/vyAkaraNam/whitney/03_Introduction.md

 none of the existing dramas need to date from the time of the vernacular use of Prākrit, while most or all of them are undoubtedly much later.
-Among the dramatic authors, Kālidāsa is incomparably the chief, and his **Çakuntalā** is distinctly his masterpiece.
+Among the dramatic authors, Kālidāsa is incomparably the chief, and his **śakuntalā** is distinctly his masterpiece.
 His date has been a matter of much inquiry and controversy; it is doubtless some centuries later than our era.
-The only other worked deserving to be mentioned along with Kālidāsa’s is the **Mṛcchakaṭī** of Çūdraka, also of questionable period, but believed to be the oldest of the extant dramas.
+The only other worked deserving to be mentioned along with Kālidāsa’s is the **Mṛcchakaṭī** of śūdraka, also of questionable period, but believed to be the oldest of the extant dramas.

 A partly dramatic character belongs also to the fable, in which animals